Sabi (Korea): Busosanseong, or Sabi Fortress

 Sabi Fortress is also known by the names Busosanseong, Sabiseong or Soburiseong Fortress.
 It consists of the inner fortress divided by roads centered on the royal palace, a defensive fortress called "Buso Mountain Fortress", and outer walls surrounding the palace.
 The inner part of the fortress consists of five district areas, where the existence of each district was verified through rocks, roof titles, and wooden tablets etched with the name of administrative areas.
-It is also assumed that the royal palace of Baekje had been located on this site.
+It is also assumed that the royal palace of Paekche had been located on this site.

 The fortress was built to protect the city from the sides that weren't naturally protected by the surrounding mountains and river.
 It was built using a rammed-earth technique and had a perimeter of 2,495m, was 5 to 6m wide at the base, and was 3m high.
-Building sites, including a barracks for Baekje soldiers, as well as Gate Sites, have been found within the fortress.
+Building sites, including a barracks for Paekche soldiers, as well as Gate Sites, have been found within the fortress.
 Two Gate Sites have been identified, the first, which was the main gate, was on the south side of the fortress, while the second one was on the east side.